NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 ```openstack help backup```
 ```openstack help backup create```

+{% BgBox info %}
+Backups will back up the entire state of your Volume.
+If you volume is encrypted, the encryption will be backed up with it.
+So after you restore this backup onto a new volume, you will also need to install the volume encryption and activate it with your password!
+{% endBgBox %}

 Before you can create a Backup, you must *detach* the volume from any instances.
 You need to first *unmount* the device (if you have mounted it from an instance), and then detach it, as described earlier.
 A volume is *detached* when it is in the status *"available"*.
 Check this with